1. What is NOCOPY?

 IN OUT parameter:

-- this type of parameter pass a value from the calling environment into the procedure and a possibly different value from the procedure back to calling environment using the same parameter.
+type of parameter pass a value from the calling environment into the

 - IN OUT parameter cannot be assigned a default value. * By default OUT & IN OUT parameters are passed by value.